 With hundreds of trails to choose from, knowing where to start can feel overwhelming.
-This guide cuts through the noise with 25 incredible hikes in Colorado near Denver—ranging from an easy half-mile lake stroll to an epic 11.2-mile round trip from East Inlet to Lone Pine Lake.
-There is something here for every skill level and every kind of adventure.
+I’ve narrowed it down to the 25 best hikes in Colorado near Denver, ranging from an easy half-mile lake stroll to an epic 11.2-mile round trip from East Inlet to Lone Pine Lake.
+Each hike comes with distance, elevation gain, difficulty, and permit requirements, plus the best time of year to go, so you can find stunning mountain views, waterfall hikes, and alpine lakes without venturing far from the city.

 This page may contain affiliate links.
 If you choose to click on one of the links and then make a purchase, Just Wander More may earn a small commission.
 The commission is paid by the company at no extra expense to you.
 Read the full disclosure here.

-While most are accessible year round, Denver winter hikes require some advance preparation—the Rocky Mountains don’t mess around in winter.
-Be sure to check reservation requirements before you head out, and if you’re planning a bigger Colorado adventure, don’t miss my complete Colorado Road Trip guide for the best stops across the Centennial State.
+While most hikes are accessible year round, Denver winter hikes require some advance preparation—the Rocky Mountains don’t mess around in winter.
+Be sure to check reservation requirements in the summer months, and if you’re planning a bigger Colorado adventure, don’t miss my complete Colorado Road Trip guide for the best stops across the Centennial State.

 - Difficulty: Easy